sphinx-contrib/confluencebuilder/doc/configuration.rst

     .. versionadded:: 1.3

-    A publish event will from this extension will typically upload new pages or update existing pages on future attempts.
+    A publish event from this extension will typically upload new pages or update existing pages on future attempts.
 In select cases, a user may not wish to modify existing pages and only permit adding new content to a Confluence space.
 To achieve this, a user can enable an "only-new" flag